-- A door that can be latched from the inside, but able to be released from the outside in case of an emergency.
-This should be at maximum 1 metre above the floor.
+- A door that’s latched from the inside, but able to be released from the outside during an emergency.
+This should be at a maximum of 1 metre above the floor.

 - A door that swings outward, leaving an opening of at least 86 centimetres.
 This door should have spring or gravity hinges for automatic actions.

-- Pulls on both sides of the door located at least 90 centimetres above the floor.
+- Door pulls on both sides of the door located at least 90 centimetres above the floor.

 - A coat hook on the back of the door that is no more than 1.2 metres above the floor, and doesn’t stick out more than 5 centimetres.